Oakwood Hall: History

-In 1862 he married Fanny Riley (1843–1916) and shortly after commissioned Knowles and Wilcox to build Oakwood Hall.
+In 1862 he married Fanny Riley (1843–1916) and shortly after commissioned George Knowles and William Wilcock to build Oakwood Hall.
 William Morris and William Burges were employed for the interior fittings of his new home.
 William Morris is credited with the design of the stained glass windows at the top of the stairs.
 These show St George flanked by female figures of the Four Seasons as well as depicting Chaucer flanked by the heads of four female Chaucerian heroines.
 These windows have been described as “some of the finest early stained glass by Morris and Co. that has yet been discovered.”

 The couple had six children.
 Thomas continued to manage his textile firm until about 1900.
 He also became a Director of the Bradford Banking Company and of the Hull and Barnsley Railway Company.
 His wife Fanny died 30 March 1916 and only a few days after her burial Thomas died.
 Their youngest son Harold Addison Garnett lived in the house for several years and then in about 1920 it was sold to the Hanson family.